mcb-job-tests/jpm-js-test/README.md

 Please install mongoDB, node 6.9.1, and react

-To run the test App, please follow these instructions;
+To run the test App, please follow these instructions from a CLI;

 1) start mongo server with command 'mongod'.
 2) cd into the restApiServer directory and run the mocha/chai unit tests with command 'npm test'.